 TABLE OF CONTENTS

-Youtube.com has been a force to reckon with when it comes to reaching billions of people all over the world.
+Youtube.com has been a force to reckon with when it comes to reaching billions of people all over the world for weed Youtubers as well.
 However, if you are going to be an advertiser or marketer, there are rules that you have to follow if you are going to upload cannabis videos on Youtube.com.
 These days Youtube.com has been scrutinized for various reasons.

 For one, by responding to the complaints of some advertisers, Youtube.com has taken away the power of monetizing from some members.
 They have also created algorithms that negatively affect the organic reach of specific target audience.

 In addition, they began to keep members from including content that was not ad related or friendly.
 These specific actions were taken as a way to react to the complaints.
 However, it would serve Youtube.com well if they changed their tune and moderate the channels instead of making such a major generic change to uploaded cannabis videos.

 They should monitor the channels to make sure that the content is relevant and informative.
 But instead, they did a purge across the board and so many members were adversely affected.

 The Cannabis Video Purge